 The cost to heat and cool your home totals more than half of your utility bills.
-That’s why it’s crucial to search for a system that delivers quality comfort in your Opelika home while still being energy efficient.
+That’s why it’s crucial to search for a system that delivers quality comfort in your Auburn and Opelika home while still being energy efficient.
 Higher energy efficiency means your system is operating well while using less energy.
 Whether you are considering a replacement air conditioner or furnace or considering to upgrade your current equipment to be more energy efficient, there are some ratings to be aware of that will help you during the process.
 So what exactly do those energy efficiency ratings represent?

 SEER (used to measure cooling efficiency)

 SEER stands for Seasonal Energy Efficiency Ratio.
-The SEER rating takes into consideration the effectiveness of your unit at different temperatures, meaning, seasonally in Opelika.
+The SEER rating takes into consideration the effectiveness of your unit at different temperatures, meaning, seasonally in Auburn and Opelika.
 A larger SEER rating denotes a higher energy efficiency, which will turn into lower utility bills.
 The Department of Energy expects a minimum 13 SEER-rating for colder states in the north and a 14 SEER-rating minimum for humid, southern states.
 If your home has an mature unit with a lower SEER-rating, you could see radical energy savings after an improvement.

 AFUE or HSPF (used to measure heating efficiency: gas or electric)